Sources

 Grail probe

-April 1: NASA to launch JIMO spacecraft to orbit Jupiter and its satellites.
+April 1: NASA planned to launch JIMO spacecraft to orbit Jupiter and its satellites.
 (Effectively cancelled in 2005)

 2012